-- Corporate power purchase agreements can be a powerful tool in helping Europe's private sector to decarbonize.
+- Corporate power purchase agreements (aka corporate PPA or CPPA) can be a powerful tool in helping Europe's private sector to decarbonize.

 - However, there are several challenges to overcome in order to unlock its potential as a driver of the energy transition.